 When putting together a portfolio of funds, the easiest way to think about combining these is through the ‘core and satellite’ approach.
-This separates a portfolio of investments into two distinct segments: the first is a core of long-term, low-cost and highly diversified investments, while the other is a selection of more specialist satellite investments.
+This separates a portfolio of investments into two distinct segments.

 No investment is a guaranteed route to riches.
-But while you can’t eliminate risk completely, you can manage it by having exposure to a broad range of assets.
+But while you can’t eliminate risk completely, you can manage it by having exposure to a broad range of different investment assets, such as shares, bonds, commercial property and gold.
 This is known as diversification.

-The idea is that losses suffered in one area will be balanced out by gains elsewhere.
-Should your investments in equities – another name for shares – take a tumble, for example, you would hope that your other holdings, in bonds or commercial property perhaps, rise in value.
+The idea is that assets perform differently, so as losses are suffered in one area, they will be balanced out by gains elsewhere.
+Should your investments in company shares (also known as equities) take a tumble, for example, you would hope that your assets, such as bonds or commercial property, rise in value.
 Should your UK shares suffer, your overseas shares may hold up better.

-Diversification helps put a floor under your holdings and limits the risk of losing all your money in difficult periods.
+Diversification limits the risk of losing all your money in difficult periods.
 If the global financial crisis of 2008 or the post-Brexit vote market turmoil has taught us anything, it’s not to have all our financial eggs in one basket, as it leaves us too vulnerable.

-Some people add in commodities (such as crude oil, metals, natural gas and agricultural products).
-Further diversification can be achieved through exposure to a variety of sectors and regions of the world.
+Further diversification can be achieved through exposure to a variety of sectors in the stock market, such as financials, utilities, consumer staples and healthcare, and exposure to different regions of the world.

 Good starting point

 When setting up your portfolio, a good starting point is to look at the private investor indices run by the Wealth Management Association (WMA), which until now represented the stock brokers and private client investment managers who help customers invest their savings and manage their finances.
 Note that the WMA merged with The Association of Professional Financial Advisers (APFA) to become PIMFA (Personal Investment Management & Financial Advice Association) on 1 June 2017 and information about the indices can now be found at Pimfa.co.uk.